Santa Luċija

-Santa Luċija (Saint Lucia) is a village in the Southern Region of Malta, with a population of 3,623 as of January 2022.
+Santa Luċija (Saint Lucia) is a village in the Southern Region of Malta.
 It is one of the modern towns developed in Malta during the 20th century.
 By virtue of an article which appeared in Government Gazette of 7 July 1961, its location is defined as the area between Tal-Barrani (Tarxien By-Pass) and Luqa By-Pass.
 Santa Luċija was named after a 16th-century chapel located in the vicinity.
 The Parish Church is dedicated to Pope Pius X. It is home of the Chinese Garden of Serenity (a Chinese-built public garden).
 Located there is a hypogeum which was discovered in 1973.

+The population of Santa Luċija was 2,666 in July 2024.
+This included 1,343 males and 1,323 females; 2,498 Maltese nationals and 168 foreign nationals.